JhonaCode/Amazon_ShCu/README.md

 averaging data set from 30 representative cases of ShCu in CAMZ during the intesive operational period 1 and 2, IOP1 and IOP2 respectively.
-This composite is called Amazon ShCu, its mass flux time evolution is show in Fig.1.
+This composite is called Amazon ShCu, its mass flux time evolution simulated by the System for Atmospheric Modeling (SAM)  v.6.10.6 (Khairoutdinov & Randall, 2003) model is show in Fig.1.

 <p float="">
  <img src="fig/mass_flux_2d_small.png" width="320" />